Incognito-Roblox/Incognito/README.md

+# FOR SKIDS
+This is very outdated and you need to change so many things yes ok bye ok

 # Incognito

 This is the official source code of **Incognito**.
 Brought to you by the developers behind the software.
 This repository was created to provide a central, safe, and malware-free location for accessing and reviewing the code.